DiscountGrocery/myopia-wiki/-Myopia/Characters/-Player/Cort.md

 ### Ability <i class="ri-star-line"></i>

 #### Weapons
-Cort is the heaviest melee hitter in the main party, fighting up-close and brutally.
+Cort is the heaviest melee hitter in the main party, fighting up-close and pulling no punches.
 - Battle-axe given to him by Rusty.
 - Psionic blade that appears like a longsword.
-#### Daelkyr Influence
+#### Daelkyr/Xoriat Influence
 The Rotten Heart renders Cort effectively immortal, regrowing into a new form every few centuries after death.

-#### Xoriat Influence
-Xoriat

 ***
 ### Gallery <i class="ri-image-line"></i>